About the Author

 - Xiaomi Mi A2

 Yes, turns out I have an unfortunate habit of destroying "phone" PDAs.
-Turns out SD660 isn't as performant as I liked.
+Turns out SD660 isn't as performant as I liked (especially when used as a "phone" PDA).

 - Xiaomi Mi A1

 The 2nd device I've modded, now dead.
-Rest in pepperoni, you won't be missed.
+Rest in bits, you won't be missed.

 Current & tentative device wishlist :